-The programme offers the opportunity for you to develop the professional competencies and skills required for the application of nutritional science in a number of fields.
+Our Nutrition course offers you the opportunity to develop the professional competencies and skills required for the application of nutritional science in a number of fields.

 Why study Nutrition?

-Additionally diet and nutritional status can be linked to many other conditions such as osteoporosis, dental disease and dementia for example.
-This programme will provide a sound review of the scientific basis for the links between dietary factors, health and disease.
+Additionally, diet and nutritional status can be linked to many other conditions such as osteoporosis, dental disease and dementia.
+This degree programme provides a sound review of the scientific basis for the links between dietary factors, health and disease.

 Why St Mary's?

 All the modules that you'll study have a specific nutrition focus.
 Biochemistry, Physiology and Public Health are all nutrition-orientated with related industry, lifestyle and case study examples provided throughout your learning.

 In your final year, you will have the opportunity to apply your nutritional knowledge in a number of fields such as sports nutrition or clinical nutrition.

 We believe that it's essential for you to leave here as an employable graduate, so throughout your degree you are actively encouraged to seek work experience and development that will enhance your portfolio of life skills.

 Recently, students have undertaken in placements with Action on Sugar, Jamie Oliver’s Food Revolution and the Royal Hospital for Neuro-disability.
 There are also opportunities within the university to work with the Health and Wellbeing team on projects such as the Man with a Pan.

 You will also be able to spend a semester at the Universidad de Navarra, in the beautiful city of Pamplona, Spain.
 You don’t need to be fluent in Spanish; all courses are taught in English.
 We can also support you in securing funding to help you cover the costs of living in Spain.